-Fellowships are awarded at the time of acceptance into the program.
+The Graduate School’s fellowship programs are designed to help our Design graduate program recruit highly qualified new students to advance the excellence of graduate education at Ohio State.
+A competitive process is held annually to nominate and award Graduate School fellowships through the University Fellowship program and the Graduate Enrichment Fellowship program.
 They provide a monthly stipend and payment of resident and non-resident tuition and fees.
-They are regarded as the most prestigious form of support awarded to graduate students, and they are offered on a highly competitive basis.
+They are regarded as the most prestigious form of support awarded to graduate students.

 Graduate School Fellowships are awarded to those applicants who show outstanding scholarly accomplishment and the most outstanding potential for graduate study.
 Eligibility requirements include a cumulative undergraduate grade point average of 3.6 on a 4.0 scale (or equivalent on another scale).
-The GRE is not required for Design Applicatants.
+Both Domestic and International applicants are eligible for nomination.
+The GRE is not required for Design Applicants.

 Graduate Enrichment Fellowship

-The intent of the Graduate Enrichment Fellowship program is to recruit individuals who will bring diversity to the Graduate School.
+The intent of the Graduate Enrichment Fellowships are to recruit individuals who will bring diversity to the Graduate School.
 The Graduate School considers diversity to be a broadly defined concept.
 Examples of features of an applicant’s file that could satisfy this criterion include, but are not limited to, ethnic background, social or economic disadvantage, nominee status as a McNair Scholar, disability, or other characteristics or attributes that may contribute to the diversity of the Graduate School.

-To be considered for a Graduate Enrichment Fellowship candidates must have a cumulative undergraduate grade point average of 3.1 on a 4.0 scale (or equivalent on another scale).
+To be considered for a Graduate Enrichment Fellowship candidates must be a US citizen and have a cumulative undergraduate grade point average of 3.2on a 4.0 scale (or equivalent on another scale).
 The GRE is not required for Design Applicants.

 The GA titles for these assignments are: